cisco/mindmeld/source/blueprints/screening_app.rst

    - ``answer_yes_gestational`` — User wants to answer the question regarding gestational diabetes with an implied "yes".
 For example, the answer: "During my first pregnancy" implies an affirmative response.
    - ``answer_yes_family`` — User wants to answer the question regarding family history of diabetes with an implied "yes".
    - ``answer_yes_hbp`` — User wants to answer the question regarding high blood pressure with an implied "yes".
-   - ``answer_yes_active`` — User wants to answer the question regarding physcial activity with an implied "yes".
+   - ``answer_yes_active`` — User wants to answer the question regarding physical activity with an implied "yes".
    - ``answer_height`` — User wants to provide their height.
    - ``answer_weight`` — User wants to provide their weight.